otaviojava/jcassandra-book/08-java-spring.md

 For the next step, it is possible to notice that no contact is made with the CQL itself, only with the Cassandra template.
-In the following code we will use `CassandraTemplate` and perform the operations of inserting, retrieving and removing.
-Just to remember, we do not use `update`, since it works as an alias for` insert`.
+In the following code, we will use `CassandraTemplate` and perform the operations of inserting, retrieving, and removing.
+Just to remember, we do not use `update`, since it works as an alias for insert.

 ```java
 public class App2 {